Climbing in Geyikbayırı, Turkey: All You Need to Know

 If you don’t have the topo, you can also get around with thecrag.com.
 At many sectors, the routes have the name written at the bottom.
 However, there are sectors and new lines that don’t.

-The most popular climbing sectors at Geyikbayırı
+The most popular climbing sectors in Geyikbayırı

 Climbing Geyikbayiri Antalya Turkey